Zacharias Dische

-Zacharias Dische (18 February 1895 – 17 January 1988) was an American biochemist of Ukrainian-Jewish origin.
-He worked as a biochemical researcher in Vienna before being forced by the Anschluß to become a refugee, first in France and then in the US, where he joined the faculty of Columbia University in 1943.
-During his time in Marseilles he made a major discovery that is little known and usually attributed to others.
+Zacharias Dische (18 February 1895 – 17 January 1988) was an American biochemist.
+He worked as a biochemical researcher in Vienna before being forced by the Anschluss to become a refugee, first in France and then in the US, where he joined the faculty of Columbia University in 1943.
+During his time in Marseille he made a major discovery that is little known and usually attributed to others.

 Life

-Dische was born in Sambor, Austria-Hungary (present-day Ukraine).
+Dische was born in Sambor, Kingdom of Galicia and Lodomeria, Austria-Hungary (present-day Ukraine) in a Jewish family.

-This account of Dische's life before he moved to the USA is based on the Memorial Book for the Victims of National Socialism at the University of Vienna in 1938.
+This account of Dische's life before he moved to the United States is based on the Memorial Book for the Victims of National Socialism at the University of Vienna in 1938.

 He enrolled at the Medical School of the University of Lemberg (Lviv) in 1913 and graduated in 1921, after service in the Austro-Hungarian Army, at the Medical School at the University of Vienna as Doctor of Medicine.

 From 1924 he researched on intermediary metabolism of blood cells at the University of Vienna, and developed simple methods for determining the amount of sugars present in tissues, such as his diphenylamine assay, the Dische test, which is used to distinguish DNA from RNA.
-In 1931 he became assistant professor at the physiological Department at the Philosophical School of the University of Vienna and head of the chemical laboratory.
+In 1931 he became assistant professor at the physiological department at the Philosophical School of the University of Vienna and head of the chemical laboratory.

 He was persecuted by the Nazi government as a Jew: he lost his position and was expelled from the university in 1938.
 His mother, his sister and his grandmother died in concentration camps.

 He was able to emigrate to France and worked temporarily in Paris, and after 1940 at the Department of Medical Chemistry at Aix-Marseille University.
 There he discovered feedback inhibition in metabolism, discussed in detail below.

 In 1941 he moved to the US and worked as a research fellow at the Biochemistry Department the Columbia University College of Physicians and Surgeons.
 He was appointed assistant professor in 1948, associated professor in 1952, full professor in 1957 and emeritus professor and lecturer in 1963.
 From 1948 on he also was head of the chemical research department at the institute of ophthalmology.

 In The Empress of Weehawken Dische's daughter, the novelist Irene Dische, has given a somewhat fictionalized account of his life in New Jersey.
 The film Zacharias (1986) that she directed is based on her father and refers to his situation in his old age.